chanind/word2vec-gender-bias-explorer/README.md

 Please, submit a PR or open an issue!
 Any help or ideas to make this project better is greatly appreciated!

-## Work with me!

-I'm interested in doing a PhD in NLP in 2022, and would love to work with researchers doing NLP work in the meantime.
-Please reach out at
-<a href="mailto:chanindav@gmail.com">chanindav@gmail.com</a> if you have a
-project I can be a part of.

 ## License

 This project is available under a MIT license